 In 2008 they launched their volunteer programme in response to the needs of young people who wanted to give back to the project.
 Through the volunteer programme staff will work with young people to identify short and long-term goals through personal development plans and will support them to build lifelong skills such as communication and emotional intelligence.
 The young people will also have access and support to complete accredited awards.

 The David Doig Foundation awarded PEEK funding to help deliver the Thrive Volunteering programme for young people.
 The programme aims to increase aspirations and build employability and life skills for young people aged 14 – 21 in the North and East End of Glasgow.
-The programme supported 40 vulnerable young people at risk of disengaging from mainstream education and not linked to a positive destination.

 Laura aged 16, participated in the Thrive Volunteer Programme.
 At home Laura has significant caring responsibilities, caring for her mother, and has been attending Possibilities for Each and Every Kid since the age of five.
 In recent years, Laura’s caring responsibilities have increased adding more pressure to Laura’s life.
 In January 2019, struggling with mental health issues Laura, took the decision to leave school.
 On leaving school Laura immediately contacted Possibilities for Each and Every Kid, and asked about the Thrive Volunteering Programme.
 During this period Possibilities for Each and Every Kid worked intensively with Laura to increase her life skills and aspirations for a positive destination.
 Laura gained employability skills, as well as life skills such as mindfulness to help manage her health and wellbeing and reduce feelings of anxiety.